How to Fix "WiFi doesn't have a valid IP configuration" Error on Windows 10

 Update Network Adapter Driver

-After you have finished updating and installing drivers, restart Windows 10 for them to take effect and try to connect to the Internet to see if this works.
+After you have finished updating and installing drivers, restart Windows 10 to take effect and try to connect to the Internet to see if this works.

 When you have finished installing the new/updated driver, restart your computer for the changes to take effect and see if the network connectivity problem is fixed.

-One of these solutions should solve your connectivity issue if you get the "WiFi doesn't have a valid IP configuration" error - so you can get back online!
+One of these solutions should solve your connectivity issue if you get the "WiFi does not have a valid IP configuration" error - so you can get back online!